juztim/FutureDesk-Issues/readme.md

 ## What is Futuredesk?

-Futuredesk is a project aimed at providing a more intuitive and user-friendly interface for ChatGPT, an open-source chatbot platform.
+Futuredesk is a project aimed at providing a more intuitive and user-friendly interface for ChatGPT, a chatbot platform.
 Our goal is to make it easier for users to interact with ChatGPT and get the most out of its powerful features.

 ## How to Use This Repository